-The Recovery and Wellbeing Service Team are fully committed to the belief that people who experience mental health symptoms can build a rewarding life regardless of whether all symptoms of problems can be eliminated.
+The Recovery and Wellbeing Service Team are fully committed to the belief that people who experience mental health problems can build a rewarding life, regardless of whether all symptoms or problems can be eliminated.

 We understand that people need a safe and secure base in which they can begin to heal and grow.
 We strive to provide such a base within Hospital and Community venues.

 - At The Oberlands Centre our team consist of the following,